daos-stack/daos/src/vos/README.md

 DTX state as 'prepared' and replies to the leader replica.
 The leader sets the DTX state to 'committable' as soon as it has completed its modifications and has received successful replies from all replicas.
-If any replica(s) failed to execute the modification, it will reply to the leader with failure and the leader will ask remaining replicas to 'abort' the DTX.
+If any replica(s) failed to execute the modification, it will reply to the leader with failure, and the leader will ask remaining replicas to 'abort' the DTX.
 Once the DTX is set by the leader to 'committable' or 'abort', it replies to the client with the appropriate status.